apache/airflow/docs/concepts.rst

 Airflow ``task`` decorator converts any Python decorated function to a Python Airflow operator.
-The decorated function can be called to set the arguments and key arguments for operator execution.
+The decorated function can be called once to set the arguments and key arguments for operator execution.

 .. code:: python